 If you’re unable to take the GRE at a test center due to the coronavirus, the Educational Testing Service is now allowing you to take the test at home.
 ETS announced that prospective students can take the GRE on their own computer while being monitors by a human proctor online.
 You can register for the new at-home test here.

-The at-home option will be available starting today (March 23) in the United States, Canada, Colombia, France, Germany, Italy, Spain, Hong Kong (China) and Macau (China) at the same cost of taking the GRE at a test center.
+Test-takers can register for the at-home option starting today (March 23) in the United States, Canada, Colombia, France, Germany, Italy, Spain, Hong Kong (China) and Macau (China) at the same cost of taking the GRE at a test center.
+The first at-home tests can be taken on Friday (March 27).
 In most countries, the cost of taking the test is $205.
 ETS is working toward making these at-home solutions available in additional locations in the coming weeks.
 Many scheduling options will be available for each test, with numerous test times each week.
 ETS also added an at-home option for its TOEFL language test.

 “It was imperative for us to create a timely, flexible and reliable solution to allow students the opportunity to take these tests, so that they can complete time-sensitive applications that will allow them to continue on their educational journeys,” said Alberto Acereda, executive director of the Global Higher Education Division at ETS in a statement.
 “Test takers can expect the same valid and reliable tests that are administered in test centers from the comfort of home.”